-The best advice for sanding in between coats is to start with coarser grit sandpaper and follow it up by a medium grit, and then finish with fine-grit sandpaper.
+The best advice for sanding in between coats is to start with coarser grit sandpaper and follow it up by a medium grit, and then finish with a fine-grit sandpaper.
 A good tip: Spray a fine mist of water over the sanded surface that will raise the grain.
 Remember that the best way to sand is in the direction of the grain.
 Otherwise, it might damage your surface.
 The same advice goes if using an orbital sander; start with coarse and medium sandpapers and finalize with fine grit.